kubernetes-sigs/controller-runtime/examples/README.md

     5. Adds ChaosPod webhooks to manager
     6. Starts the manager

+### multicluster

+This example implements a simplistic controller that watches pods in one cluster (`referencecluster`) and creates an identical pod for each pod observed in a different cluster (`mirrorcluster`).

+* `main.go`: Initialization code
+* `main_test.go`: Tests that verify the reconciliation
+* `reconciler/reconciler.go`: The actual reconciliation logic

 ## Deploying and Running

 To install and run the provided examples, see the Kubebuilder [Quick Start](https://book.kubebuilder.io/quick-start.html).